Last updated on May 16th, 2022 at 01:50 pm

 If you’ve been around as long as Alabama Jack’s, half the world says “it’s not what it used to be.”

 I can’t vouch for what it was like in the 1950s, but if you stopped at the restaurant/bar a decade ago, I can assure you: it hasn’t changed much.
 And that’s a good thing.

 Don’t stop at Alabama Jack’s because of the food.
 My conch fritters (for which Alabama Jack’s is famous) were OK; the sweet potato fries were good.
 My husband really liked his mahi reuben.

-No. Stop here just because it’s authentic, and the world is full of places on the side of busy suburban highways that are trying to capture instantly the 70-year-old patina and ambiance that Alabama Jack’s comes by naturally.
+No. Stop here because it’s authentic, and the world is full of places along busy suburban highways that are trying to capture instantly the 70-year-old patina and ambiance that Alabama Jack’s comes by naturally.

 Alabama Jack’s is located in what used to be the fishing community of Card Sound.
 It’s right next to the toll booth for Card Sound Road, which is now your ordinary Sun Pass station.
-Until 2017, there was a human being stationed there, a retro touch that is now a thing of the past.
+Until 2017, there was a human being stationed there, a retro touch, now a thing of the past.
 The toll is $1.50.